18582088138/OpenVINO-SAM-6D/README.md

 - [2024/03/07] We publish an updated version of our paper on [ArXiv](https://arxiv.org/abs/2311.15707).
 - [2024/02/29] Our paper is accepted by CVPR2024!
 - [2025/08/01] OpenVINO enable SAM6D PEM model on Intel CPU [by Kunda].
+- [2025/09/30] OpenVINO enable SAM6D PEM model on Intel GPU [by Kunda].

 ## To Do List
-- [OpenVINO] SAM6D PEM model enable on Intel GPU
 - [OpenVINO] SAM6D ISM model enable
+- [OpenVINO] SAM6D pipeline E2E enable

 ## Update Log
 - [2024/03/05] We update the demo to support [FastSAM](https://github.com/CASIA-IVA-Lab/FastSAM), you can do this by specifying `SEGMENTOR_MODEL=fastsam` in demo.sh.